 - Not have had a positive COVID-19 test (LFD or PCR) in the last 90 days

-Anyone over the age of 18 who would like to collect a rapid lateral flow test from an NHS Test & Trace site or a pharmacy participating in Pharmacy Collect, or anyone over the age of 11 who would like to order a COVID-19 home testing kit can find more information on our Collection and delivery of home testing kits webpage.
+Anyone over the age of 18 who would like to collect a rapid lateral flow test from an NHS Test & Trace site or a pharmacy participating in Pharmacy Collect, or anyone over the age of 11 who would like to order a COVID-19 home rapid lateral flow test can find more information on our Collection and delivery of home rapid lateral flow tests webpage.

 How to get an on-site rapid lateral flow test at participating pharmacies

-If you wish to have an on-site test at a community pharmacy, you need to book beforehand via the online portal.
+If you wish to have an on-site rapid lateral flow test at a community pharmacy, you need to book beforehand via the online portal.